 Mr. Towns received an amount of \$16,667 per month pursuant to an employment agreement dated for reference January 1, 2012, as amended by an agreement dated effective July 1, 2015 entered into by the Company and Mr. Towns (these agreements are collectively referred to as the "Towns' Employment Agreement"), pursuant to which Mr. Towns provided his services as the CFO and Corporate Secretary of the Company.
-Mr. Towns ceased to be the CFO of the Company effective May 1, 2018 and Mr. Towns will cease being the Corporate Secretary of the Company effective May 31, 2018.
+Mr. Towns ceased to be the CFO of the Company effective May 1, 2018 and ceased to be the Corporate Secretary of the Company effective May 31, 2018.